-Pursuant to the terms of the Management Agreement, the Company pays a portion of the base fee to the Manager in shares of its common stock with the number of shares determined based on the higher of the most recently reported book value or the average of the closing prices of our common stock on the NYSE on the five business days after the date on which the most recent regular quarterly dividend to holders of our common stock is paid.
-The Company paid the Manager a base fee for the year ended December 31, 2016 of \$3.9 million, of which the stock-based portion consists of \$1.1 million in 70,957 shares of its common stock.
-The shares issued to the Manager are restricted securities subject to transfer restrictions, and were issued in private placement transactions, with 20,352 shares still issuable at December 31, 2016.
+Pursuant to the terms of the Management Agreement, the Company pays a portion of the base fee to the Manager in shares of its common stock with the number of shares determined based on the higher of the most recently reported book value or the average of the closing prices of its common stock on the NYSE on the five business days after the date on which the most recent regular quarterly dividend to holders of its common stock is paid.
+The Company paid the Manager a base management fee for the year ended December 31, 2017 of \$5.3 million, of which the Company paid \$2.3 million in 150,652 shares of its common stock.
+The shares issued to the Manager are restricted securities subject to transfer restrictions, and were issued in private placement transactions, with 48,654 shares still issuable at December 31, 2017.
 See Note 9 - Related party transactions.

-In addition, each of the Company's independent directors receives an annual retainer of \$50,000, payable quarterly, half of which is paid in shares of the Company's common stock on the same basis as the stock portion of the management fee payable to the Manager and half in cash.
-The following table sets forth the Company's stock-based management fees and independent director fees:
+In addition, each of the Company's independent directors receives an annual retainer of \$75,000, payable quarterly, half of which is paid in shares of the Company's common stock on the same basis as the stock portion of the management fee payable to the Manager and half in cash.
+Until December 31, 2016, directors received an annual fee of \$50,000 payable quarterly, half of which was paid in shares of the Company's common stock and half in cash.

+The following table sets forth the Company's stock-based management fees and independent director fees (\$ in thousands except share amounts):